What’s the most popular fan page on Facebook? Well, naturally, Facebook’s. And it doesn’t have to be by all Facebook SEO requirements.

 One of the most important things to bear in mind is that sometimes you’ll receive a bad review, and that’s OK.
 But what’s not OK is deleting negative reviews or being unpleasant to people who wrote them.

 Instead of that, thank them for their feedback, and promise that you’ll try to fix things.
-Such an approach will cement your reputation as a trustworthy and credible brand which genuinely cares about its customers and their happiness.
+Such an approach will cement your reputation as a trustworthy and credible brand that genuinely cares about its customers and their happiness.

 12. Pin the Most Important Posts